LeapChain/leapchain-js/docs/CONTRIBUTING.md

 ## Contributing Guide

-Here you can learn about how you can help make thenewboston-js a robust and simple JavaScript library to use!
+Here you can learn about how you can help make leapchain-js a robust and simple JavaScript library to use!

 ### Setup